ZCU102 Board hvisor Multi-Mode Boot

 fatload mmc 0:1 0x04000000 zcu102-root-aarch64.dtb;fatload mmc 0:1 0x00200000 Image;bootm 0x40400000 - 0x40000000

-- If successfully booted, you will see hvisor and linux information on the serial port and eventually enter the file system.
+1. If successful, hvisor and Linux information will be visible on the serial port, ultimately entering the file system.

-First, connect the two cables that come with the board to the JTAG and UART interfaces of the board, and the other end to the PC via USB.
+First, connect the two cables that come with the board to the JTAG and UART interfaces on the board, and the other end to the PC via USB.

-Then, open a petalinux project in the command line, ensure the project has been compiled and has generated the corresponding boot files (vmlinux, BOOT.BIN, etc.), and then run from the project root directory:
+Then, open a petalinux project in the command line, ensure the project has been compiled and generated the corresponding boot files (vmlinux, BOOT.BIN, etc.), then enter the project root directory and run:

 petalinux-boot --jtag --prebuilt 2